 The sequel novella, Playing Dead, is about Andrew dealing with the fallout from some difficult events in Playing to Win, and I adored it too.

-I liked the first book in the Glasgow Lads series fine, and the third one was also good (I trusted Cockburn to bring her gay character who didn’t believe in bisexuality to a place where I didn’t want to smack him on the back of the head), but so far Playing to Win is the series standout.
+I liked the first book in this series, Glasgow Lads series, it was fine, and the third one was also good (I trusted Cockburn to bring her gay character who didn’t believe in bisexuality to a place where I didn’t want to smack him on the back of the head).
+But so far Playing to Win is the series standout.
 Any book in the series can be read as a standalone, except the #2.5 and #3.5 novellas wouldn’t make much sense out of context.

 And that is my first-ever post about romance novels.
 Hope you found something interesting!
 If you have any reading suggestions, let me know, and as always, if you found this post helpful, please share it!